 With equity investments for which the REC hold more than 50 percent of the total equity ownership, the REC can in some situations take over the management of the asset upon a sponsor’s breach.
-As with preferred equity, some third party loan documents may have “change of control” language that would require lender consent in such cases.
+As with preferred equity, some third party loan documents may have “change of control” language.

-While Fundrise and other companies follows a rigorous underwriting process and creates safeguards to protect investors, some investments will still underperform.
+Fundrise and other REC companies follow a rigorous underwriting process.
+They create safeguards to protect investors.
+Nevertheless, some investments will still underperform.
 In these cases, their team of experienced professionals will aggressively pursue your rights and safeguards to protect your investment.

 You can sign up for Fundrise for free and check out the various deals they have to offer.
-I'm personally diversifying away from expensive San Francisco into the heartland of America where valuations are cheaper and growth rates are potentially faster due to demographic migration away from coastal cities.
+I'm personally diversifying away from expensive San Francisco.
+I'm investing in the heartland of America where valuations are cheaper.
+In addition, growth rates are potentially faster due to demographic migration away from coastal cities.

 I like Fundrise because they offer eREITs and eFUNDs.
 These are portfolios of commercial real estate investments that provide less volatility and more stable returns.
 It's best to stick with a REC portfolio unless you have a lot of time or are a CRE expert.

 For those who want to individually pick CRE investments, take a look at CrowdStreet.
 CrowdStreet focuses on real estate deals in 18-hour cities.
 They also allow you to invest directly with the sponsor.